Please be ready with your application reference number starting with 'P'. For example P1234567

 While the Commonwealth legislation for clearing criminal records applies in all States and Territories in Australia, it does not override the Spent convictions scheme in the Territories.
 Therefore, the laws may be slightly different in the various States and Territories.

 In the ACT, individuals with minor offences that qualify under the Spent Convictions scheme can have their offences cleared if the “waiting period” elapses.
-This means that when applicants apply for a national criminal history check in the ACT, certain offences will not show up on their police checks when the waiting period elapses.
+This means that when applicants apply for a Nationally Coordinated Criminal History Check in the ACT, certain offences will not show up on their police checks when the waiting period elapses.

 The waiting periods are;